-Non-invasive breast cancer, also called carcinoma in situ, is cancer that is confined to the ducts or lobules in the breast.
-It usually does not have the potential to spread outside of these areas.
-The most common type of noninvasive breast cancer is ductal carcinoma in situ (DCIS).
-Lobular carcinoma in situ (LCIS) is not a true cancer, but a marker of increased risk of developing breast cancer later.
-For this reason, women with LCIS are encouraged to have a physical exam once or twice a year, along with a yearly mammogram.
+- Lobular carcinoma in situ (LCIS), which is not a true cancer, but a marker of increased risk of developing breast cancer later.
+We encourage women with LCIS to have a physical exam once or twice a year, along with a yearly mammogram.

 Invasive Breast Cancer

 If breast cancer is invasive, it has likely to spread to other parts of the body.
 Invasive breast cancers usually fall into the following categories:

 - Ductal carcinoma, cancer that begins in the milk ducts.
 This is the most common form of breast cancer.